jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - Outputs filtered metadata as (Metadata.Weibull.tsv).
 Also outputs IDs.txt which are only SampleIDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA vcf.
 - Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).

--For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1.
+- For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1.
 (Categorical_counts.csv).
 All continuous features are ploted against PTB and GAGEBRTH (in plotsAll).

 #### Look at Categorical_counts.csv (below) for features to exclude.
 Look for outliers in continuous features in plotsAll.
 Then run WeibullFiltering.py once more.